vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 ![resources](/assets/posts/2020/3/recursive-adls-access-control/resources.png)

 This is one Managed Identity used by 3 Logic Apps.
-Sharing
+Sharing the same identity with the three apps allows us to set permission for that identity only once.

+The three APIs are:

+Logic App Name|Description
+-|-
+list-blobs-api-*|List blobs recursively from a given folder ; this is the exact same one [we developped in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities) get-acl-api-*|Returns the ACLs for a given blob or folder patch-acl-api-*|Assign Access Control Entry (ACE) to a blob or folder (or recursively from a folder) ; also allows to flush the ACLs from a folder hierarchy

 ## Setting permissions

+Why do we need to

 ## Using get-acl